seejwy/skapi-doc/authentication/README.md

 ### [`getProfile(): Promise<User | null>`](/api-reference/user/#getProfile)

-The `getProfile(?)` method allows you to retrieve the user's profile once they have been logged in.
+The `getProfile()` method allows you to retrieve the profile of a user that is logged in.
 It returns the [User's Profile](/data-types/#user-profile) object.
 If a user is not logged in, `getProfile()` returns `null`.

 ### Example: Retrieving User's Profile